xquyvu/ez-expense/README.md

 Get your expenses done in just a few clicks (using AI of course).

+# ⚠️ This project is no longer maintained. ⚠️

+We now have better automation in place using ClawPilot with better authentication and does not require LLM setup.
+This was a fun project and I definitely learned a lot from it.

 ## Introduction

 Doing the expenses is boring and painful.